Cabo Diablo Hot Pepper Medley

 The all mighty jalapeno is by far the go-to for those who enjoy a little heat.
-They hit around the 2,500 to 8,000 on the Scoville Scale, considered mild to moderate.
-Widely used from poppers to popcorn, they’re a nice dash to any dish for those who can stomach them.
+They hit around the 2,500 to 8,000 on the Scoville Scale; considered mild to moderate.
+Widely used from poppers to pizza, they’re a nice dash of heat to any dish—for those who can handle them.

 Sweet and crunchy, these beauties are perfect to eat raw but their hollow insides with tasty seeds make them perfect for stuffing!